MohithGowdaHR/Edge_Computing/README.md

 # Edge_Computing
 ## MicroPython
-programming machine learning for iot devices
+programming machine learning for iot devices using TensorFlow and TensorFlow Lite